slack-samples/deno-welcome-bot/README.md

 - A link trigger starts the `MessageSetupWorkflow` workflow.
 - The `MessageSetupWorkflow` workflow has three steps, steps are the action components of a workflow.
-  1. The `OpenForm` built-in function that opens a form.
+  1. The `OpenForm` Slack function that opens a form.
-  2. The `SendEphemeralMessage` built-in function that sends a confirmation message.
+  2. The `SendEphemeralMessage` Slack function that sends a confirmation message.
   3. Passes data to the `WelcomeMessageSetupFunction` custom function.
 - When the form is submitted, the `WelcomeMessageSetupFunction` function saves